lestrrat-go/echo-middleware-jwx/README.md

 JWT middleware for github.com/labstack/echo using github.com/lestrrat-go/jwx

+WARNING: As of this writing, this is a proof of concept.
+The author does not usually develop web applications using github.com/labstack/echo.
+This library is provided in hopes that it will help you, but there may be bugs lurking.
+Contributions are welcome.

 # DESCRIPTION

 This is pretty much a straight port of `"github.com/labstack/echo/v4/middleware".JWT`, which uses `github.com/lestrrat-go/jwx` instead of `github.com/dgrijalva/jwt-go` to handle the JWT tokens.